Anupam-03/Weather_App_API_Integrated_Website/README.md

-# Weather_App_Website
+# Weather_App_API_Integrated_Website
-This is a API integrated WebApp, where the user can check current weather of a particular location.
+This is an API-integrated web app where users can check the current weather of a specific location.